Musicians who made big hits… for others

 However, both Perry and Rihanna have other songs in their discography in which the Australian participates.

-For example, in the album prism of the first, there is a track titled DoubleRainbowco-written, according to Rolling Stone, with Sia and Greg Kurstin.
+For example, on Sia’s album “Prism”, there is a track titled “Double Rainbow”, co-written, according to Rolling Stone, with Sia and Greg Kurstin.

 “I really wanted her to sing some of my songs,” the songwriter told the outlet.
 “Especially because I love her as a person.”

-In the case of the Rihanna singer, her great success Diamondspart of his album unapologeticbears Sia’s signature.
+In the case of the Rihanna singer, her big hit “Diamonds”, part of her album “Unapologetic”, bears Sia’s signature.

 “The car was outside waiting.
 She had her coat on and her bag on her lap.
 We put the music to it and the first thing out of her mouth was ‘shine bright like a diamond,’” producer Erik Hermansen told Entertainment Weekly in 2018.
 It took him less than 15 minutes to write it.

-“Party in the USA he paid my rent for about three years,” the songwriter told the Glamor UK publication in 2014, in an interview echoed by various media.
+“‘Party in the USA’ paid my rent for about three years,” the songwriter told Glamor UK in 2014, in an interview echoed by various media.

 “In fact, for more.
 That’s where I get most of my money from.
 I write songs.
 I am a singer.
 I love to do promotions and stuff, but that’s all added, ”she indicated in the interview.

 “We had a session with him and started jamming and that was the song that came out,” Bruno Mars said on BBC’s The Graham Norton Show in 2011.
-The song he is referring to is fuck youplayed by Cee Lo Green.
+The song he’s referencing is “Fuck you,” performed by Cee Lo Green.

-According to Billboard, the New York artist also wrote for that album Telephonewhich ended up being left out and becoming a success of its own in which he sings with Beyoncé.
+According to Billboard, the New York artist also wrote “Telephone” for that album, which ended up being left out and becoming her own success in which she sings with Beyoncé.

-“That’s a song I wrote for Divide.
-I just wouldn’t have gotten in,” Sheeran said in an interview on AMP Radio, as picked up by MTV, about love yourselfa song that became a hit for Justin Bieber.
+“That’s a song I wrote for ‘Divide.’
+I just wouldn’t have gotten in,” Sheeran said in an interview on AMP Radio, reported by MTV, about “Love Yourself,” a song that became a Justin Bieber hit.

 “Justin took it and made it his own, then released it as a single and made it what it is… I wouldn’t say it was all my doing,” said the British musician and songwriter.